 There is a distinctive shift happening.
 People are jumping segments...from a Honda Civic into a Mercedes Benz E-class, said Mariwala, who sells around 100 Mercedes vehicles a month from his four Mumbai showrooms.

 Haresh Punjabi, 46, who lives in Gurgaon, a booming modern suburb of Delhi, owns a Mercedes ML350 sport utility vehicle, a BMW 740 Li, and a Porsche 911 Carrera.
-Punjabi, who exports home furnishings to the United States, said expensive cars have become commonplace in his neighborhood.
+Punjabi, who exports home furnishings to the United States, said expensive cars have become commonplace in his neighbourhood.

 If five years ago you bought a BMW or a Mercedes, people still looked at it.
 Today if you buy a BMW, Audi or Mercedes it's not as big a head-turner, he said.